Samagra-Development/Samagra-Website/src/pages/team/index.md

       operations & strategy for SaaS products.

       An opportunity to solve complex governance challenges that benefit the lives of citizens brought him to Samagra.
+Currently, he is part of the FAMILY ID team in Uttar Pradesh.
     image: /img/sagar.png
     linkedInProfile: https://www.linkedin.com/in/sagar-vats/
     name: Sagar Vats
-    project: .
+    project: FAMILY ID
   - bio: Sanchita holds a Bachelor's degree in Home Science from Lady Irwin college.
       Previously, Sanchita was working as Executive Assistant to the Managing Director of Twitter India.
 An opportunity to contribute to Samagra’s